monashcoding/interview-questions/src/questions/behavioural.md

 ## General
 - Tell me about yourself.
-- Why do you want to work for \<company>?
-- What's your favourite \<company> value?
-    - Back this up with a story
 - What can you bring to this role?
 - What do you want to get out of the role?
 - What are your goals?